How to Manage Split Orders and Shipments: A Guide for Retailers

 Challenges of Split Shipments

 Of course, split shipments aren’t without their downsides.
-Some of the challeges you will likely encounter are as follows: Businesses need to carefully weigh these challenges:
+Some of the challenges you will likely encounter are as follows: Businesses need to carefully weigh these challenges:

-• Risk of Confusion: Without clear communication, customers may believe their order is incomplete or missing items.
+Risk of Confusion: Without clear communication, customer confusion can occur when separate shipments arrive at different times, leading to upset customers who may think their order is incomplete or missing items.

-• Operational Complexity: Managing separate fulfillment processes for the same order adds strain on inventory and logistics teams.
+Operational Complexity: Managing separate fulfillment processes for the same order, including separate deliveries, adds strain on inventory and logistics teams.

 Tips for Managing Split Shipments